princeOfBengal/momotaro/docs/frontend.md

 | `/settings` | `Settings` | App settings + AniList OAuth |
 | `/auth/anilist/callback` | `AnilistCallback` | OAuth redirect handler |
 | `*` | — | Anything else `Navigate`s to `/`. |

+Every route except `/`, `/library`, and `/manga/:id` is `React.lazy`-loaded.
+The main bundle is the Home → Library → MangaDetail click-through path; the Reader, Settings, Libraries, EditManga, Genres, ArtGallery, ThirdPartySourcing, and AnilistCallback chunks are fetched on first visit and then cached by the service worker for offline-instant subsequent navigations.

 **Back-link convention:** the `<Link to="/">` used as the navbar logo on every page always returns to Home. "← Back" / "← Library" buttons (on MangaDetail, Settings, Libraries) target `/library` so they return to the full browsable grid, not the ribbon landing page.